Marketing and Sales Alignment Comes Down to Process, Comp and EgoJosh Wagner / June 02, 2015 / 0 Comments

 After a scalable process is established and agreed upon, the next logical step is compensation.
 Sales is typically the highest paid group within an organization, but as the relationship of sales and marketing evolves, sales realizes the importance of their marketing counterparts in their success and marketing is being held responsible for more that just throwing “leads” over the fence.
 As quotas are rising for the sales people, marketing is seeing KPIs focused on “qualified leads” generated, pipeline influence, and (gasp) revenue!
 This is a crucial evolution of marketing and how they interact with sales, similar standards being set across the board means that marketing should be met with compensation standards similar to their sales counterparts.
 Performance-based compensation sets goals, creates alignment, and is straight-up good for business and morale.

-Two weeks, 2 conferences, 4,000 Marketers and 3,000 Sales leaders and everyone is saying the same thing.
-Sales and Marketing must be aligned to enjoy the type of success every business is striving to achieve.
+Two weeks, two conferences, 4,000 Marketers and 3,000 Sales leaders and everyone is saying the same thing. marketing and sales alignment is key to enjoy the type of success every business is striving to achieve.
 They may say it in different ways and with different visuals, but the bottom line is sales and marketing are joining forces and you’d better be ready for the ripple effect.